How to Clean and Maintain Your Watch: Step-by-Step Guide

 Storage and daily care

 Store your watch in a cool, dry place away from magnets.
-Use its original box or a watch roll.
-Wipe your watch after wear to remove sweat and oils.
-Clean weekly if you wear it daily.
+Use a watch box or roll.
+Wipe it after daily use to remove oils and sweat.
+Consistent watch care and routine timepiece maintenance help extend lifespan.

 When to seek a professional